All Episodes

 And it really kind of did.

-The economy went into the toilet, America's weaker militarily, et cetera, et cetera, et cetera.
+America is weaker militarily, et cetera, et cetera, et cetera.

-If you've got job A making income B and living in neighborhood C, none of those things may change, no matter who the president is.
+If you've got job A, making income B, and living in neighborhood C, none of those things may change no matter who the president is.

 But I'll tell you, these people have shown me that it really matters.

-If you if if you I mean it really matters.
+If you, I mean, it really matters.

 Jimmy Carter on his worst day was not trying to change the fabric of what America was into some bizarre European neo-socialist nightmare.